fahad-zakir/WDI-Jeopardy-JavaScript-jQuery/README.md

 https://fahad-zakir.github.io/WDI-Jeopardy/

 ## Project Description
 This online-Jeopardy is based on the classic quiz game of Jeopardy.
 The short quiz has questions related to  Web-Development's three popular languages.
-Cick on $__box to start the quiz.
-If you enter the correct answer a message will appear for the amount you earned.
+Cick on $__box to start the quiz, If you enter the correct answer a message will appear for the amount you earned.
 If incorrect click button again to try again, or click outside.
-Once all the questions have been answered correctly you will be awarded a grand sum amount, and a prize.
+Once all the questions have been answered correctly you will be awarded a grand sum amount, and a prize trip.

 # Trello Board Link
 https://trello.com/b/73odC5z5/wdi-jeopardy